- F-1 Students

 - Along with the Form I-20 or Form DS-2019, you should also be prepared to present the following documents with your visa application:

-- Admission letter to California State University, East Bay
+- Admission Letter- Admit Letter to California State University, East Bay

-- Documents to demonstrate financial support for the program for which you have been admitted
+- Financial Support- Documents to demonstrate financial support for the program for which you have been admitted

-- Documentation to demonstrate your intention to return home after completion of your academic program
+- Ties to you home country- Documentation to demonstrate your intention to return home after completion of your academic program

 - Generally, your time with a consular official will be short.
 Therefore, you should be prepared to explain the reason you are planning to study in the U.S. and how it will help you further your goals when you return home after your degree.